Scheme Used by the Trafficker

 Fear of deportation.
 Foreign nationals may be inherently fearful of law enforcement and immigration, particularly those who entered the United States illegally, fell out of legal status, or are dependent on their trafficker for their legal status.
 Of course, traffickers promote and reinforce that fear through their own coercive strategies, threatening to have the victim deported for noncompliance with the trafficker's demands.

 Luckily, law enforcement can take immediate and effective action to address this issue, further developing rapport with the victim and encouraging the victim to share information.
-See Section 4.4 for tools to provide immigration relief to your victim.
+See the Resource page for Section 4.4 Comprehensive Victim Services for tools to provide immigration relief to your victim.

 Threats against family.
 Traffickers routinely threaten to harm the victim's family members.
 If the victim knows that the trafficker is well regarded in their family or community, has influential relationships with local law enforcement, or knows where the victim's family lives, these threats are particularly effective.
 There are numerous cases of human trafficking in which the threats against families are a significant factor controlling a victim and coercing them to remain in terribly exploitative and abusive conditions.